 Are you preparing for a virtual interview?
-With the rise of remote work, virtual interviews have become increasingly common.
+As remote work becomes the norm, understanding what a virtual interview entails is important.
 But what exactly is a virtual interview, and how can you ace it?
 This comprehensive guide will provide you with insights, tips, and best practices to ace your virtual job interviews.

 What Is a Virtual Interview?

-A virtual interview, also known as a remote interview or virtual job interview, is a job interview conducted over a digital platform, such as video conferencing software.
+A virtual interview, often referred to as an online job interview, remote interview, or digital interview process, involves conducting a job interview over video conferencing software.
 This technology enables employers and candidates to connect from anywhere in the world, eliminating the need for face-to-face meetings.

 Types of Virtual Interviews

 Virtual interviews come in various formats, each serving a unique purpose.
-Here are some additional types of virtual interviews:
+Let’s explore the various types of online job interviews, each designed with specific goals in mind.

 1. One-On-One Video Interview